KIPAC/C2I2O/sonnet/charge.md

 - Use sphinx.ext.autodoc.typehints to omit redundant type information in the docstring itself

 ### Testing & Quality
-- When asked unit tests using pytest, but not before
+- When asked write unit tests using pytest, but not before
 - Aim for high code coverage
 - Suggest edge cases and error handling